Gaussian16 Linda (multinode)

 Gaussian Scratch

 Gaussian uses an environment variable $GAUSS_SCRDIR to specify a directory path for where to write scratch (temporary) files (two-electron integral files, integral derivative files and a read-write file for temporary workings).

 It is set to your scratch directory (~/scratch) when you load the modulefile.
 This is a Lustre filesystem which provides good I/O performance.

-Do not use your home directory for Gaussian scratch files – the files can be huge making the home area at risk of going over quota.
-We also recommend using a directory-per-job in your scratch area.
-See below for how to do this.
+Do not be tempted to use your home directory for Gaussian scratch files – the files can be huge making the home area at risk of going over quota.
+So this gives you a sensible default location for temp files if you wish.

 Gaussian should delete scratch files automatically when a job completes successfully or dies cleanly.
 However, it often fails to do this.
 Scratch files are also not deleted when a job is killed externally or terminates abnormally so that you can use the scratch files to restart the job (if possible).
 Consequently, leftover files may accumulate in the scratch directory, and it is your responsibility to delete these files.
 Please check periodically whether you have a lot of temporary Gaussian files that can be deleted.